photon1503/blinker/README.md

 Note that you need to quote the path if it contains special characters or spaces.

+If you don't pass a folder, the program will ask for the FITS folder.

 ## Features

 1. The script will load all FITS files from the folders and put them in a (maximum) 16GB RAM cache.
 The cache is big enought to hold thousends of full-frame FITS files.